codazoda/notes/MacSetup.md

 KSL Requirements

-- Install Command Line Developer Tools. *Run git and it will prompt*.
 - Download the KSL Checklist app from the ksl-vagrant project on GitHub.
 [Link](https://github.com/deseretdigital/ksl-vagrant)
 - Download cloneKSLRepos.sh from ksl-vagrant project, edit it, and execute it.
 - Install XCode from the Mac App Store. *Big*